CodeYourFuture/CYF-PD/content/blocks/asking-good-technical-questions/readme.md

   - Create well constructed questions that provide helpful answers to technical issues
 time: 60
-prep: >
+prep: |-
-  A4 paper with Exercise 1 printed for each trainee in the cohort, and made available at the start of the session.
-Pens.
+  * A4 paper with exercise 1 printed for each trainee in the cohort
+  * Give each trainee one paper at the start of the session
+  * Pens
 introduction: |-
   3 exercises below: